Murders of Dean and Tina Clouse: Cold case investigation

 The bodies were exhumed in July 2011 to extract DNA, originally to find out if they were related.
 The funding for exhumation was acquired when Harris County received a grant from the National Institute of Justice to exhume several unidentified murder victims, including the Clouses, to extract their DNA and enter it into databases.
-In charge of the exhumation of the Clouses was Jennifer Love, forensic anthropology director of the identification unit in the Harris County medical examiner’s office.
+Jennifer Love, forensic anthropology director of the identification unit in the Harris County medical examiner’s office, was put in charge of the exhumation.
 Funding for continued genealogical research into the Harris County Does was then secured from the true crime podcast company Audiochuck.

 Identification

 The case of identifying the Does was given to California-based genetic genealogy organization Identifinders International in late 2020.
 Using Gedmatch as the genetic database they searched, forensic genealogists Misty Gillis and Allison Peacock were tasked with identifying them.
 Gillis focused on tracing the man’s genetics, and Peacock focused on tracing the female.
 The male’s DNA generated multiple distant matches in Kentucky, which led Gillis to a Kentucky family with the surname Clouse who had relocated to Florida.
 Gillis continued to follow the Clouse family’s genealogy until she found an extremely close match with the male.
 Peacock, acting as representative for both her and Gillis, called Debbie Brooks, Dean's sister, and asked if there was a member of her family who had disappeared 40 years or more ago.
 Brooks then provided Peacock and Gillis with information about Dean, leading to Dean Clouse Jr. being identified within 10 days of Peacock and Gillis beginning his case.
 Tina Clouse was then identified shortly after, leading to both of the Harris County Does to be identified within several weeks of their cases being reopened.

 Dean and Tina Clouse were publicly identified by the Texas Attorney General's cold case unit on 12 January 2021, on the 40th anniversary of the discovery of their remains.
 Until then, Donna Casasanta had reportedly been hopeful that her son was still alive.
 Following the identifications, Peacock continued to work on the case as the Clouse family’s public relations and advocate.

 Families of both decedents traveled to Houston to see the place where the bodies were found, and their gravesites.
 According to Les Linn, Tina's brother, both families agreed to have the couple buried together.